Magic: The Gathering Judge Program: History

 The Judge Program has existed for almost as long as Magic: The Gathering itself.
 An organization called the DCI (a part of Wizards of the Coast, originally standing for Duelists Convocation International) was created to organize the competitive aspects of the game, and created the original tournament policy rules as well as the original five-level Judge system.
 At the time, this system was directly administered by the DCI and Wizards of the Coast, managing testing, performance reviews, and reports.
 Candidates would take an exam and be assigned a level from one to three based on their score.
 Levels 4 and 5 were more experienced or senior leaders, and were assigned by Wizards of the Coast.
 Candidates could attend a Pro Tour, work as a volunteer, and take the exam at the conclusion of the weekend.

 Over time, the program has grown and changed.
 The program is now independently organized, with a three-level system, its own method for selecting leadership, and incorporating many of the functions that were previously run by the DCI.
 Judges now apply for events months in advance, and generally spend months or years judging events locally - independently or with a mentor - before being recruited to larger events such as Grand Prix and Pro Tours.

 In 2019, at the behest of Wizards of the Coast, a new organization, Judge Academy, was founded to manage and operate the judge program into the future.
 Judges are now required to pay an annual membership fee.
 Initially fees were up to $400 a year (plus tax) to include twice-yearly shipments of judge promotional cards.
 Fees were waived in 2021 due to the COVID-19 pandemic From 2022, a flat fee of $75 per year was implemented, no longer including promotional cards.
+As of October 2023, Wizards of the Coast has ended its partnership with Judge Academy.